 Through Breaking Taboo, she combines her degree & background in psychology, personal development, entrepreneurship, her experience in film, and her many years of philanthropic work to create unique and powerful change.

 As a mental health professional, Serena is trained in Suicide Assessment and has worked with at risk youth in areas of life skills development, creative therapy, and anti-prejudice training.
-She is also a multi-certified life coach and mental health & wellness coach, and holds internationally accredited certifications in CBT- Cognitive Behavioral Therapy and NLP- Neuro Linguistic Programming.
+She is also a multi-certified life coach and mental health & wellness coach.
+She is trained in numerous personal development techniques and holds internationally accredited certifications in CBT- Cognitive Behavioral Therapy and NLP- Neuro Linguistic Programming.

 Serena is both active in the mental health field and an advocate for the creative arts as therapeutic expressions of the self.
+She believes in honoring “that which makes us feel alive”.
+She enjoys exploring the human psyche and emotions through creative avenues such as acting and writing.
 She is a recipient of the 25th annual Los Angeles Music Awards.
-She has a background in music- specifically concert piano and voice- and enjoys giving back the gift of creativity and the arts- thus honoring “that which makes us feel alive”.
-She enjoys exploring the human psyche and emotions through creative avenues such as acting and writing.
+She has a background in music- specifically concert piano and voice- and enjoys giving back the gift of creativity and the arts.
 She has also worked on various film sets both in front of and behind the camera, is a former model, and enjoys writing and literature.
 She is currently finishing her first novel and book of poetry.

 Being an Asian American and a woman, Serena is also a driver of anti-racism movements as well as female empowerment.

-A true humanitarian, Serena has continuously volunteered for decades since the age of thirteen, in animal shelters, hospitals, nursing homes, and homeless food drives.
+As a humanitarian, Serena has participated in a lifetime of volunteer work for animal shelters, hospitals, nursing homes, and homeless food drives.

 As far as mental health and suicide prevention, Serena advocates, “In order to truly change such issues, we must first break the taboo surrounding it.”